deepakraous1/elixir_blocks/README.md

   # Why?

   For this chapter and the next two we will be trying a live way of publishing and coding at the same time.
-Please be patient with me while I am trying to Automate technical blogging to the max.
+Please be patient with me while I am trying to Automate technical blogging.

 # UseCase:Main Flow in using Github
   1. Push source code to Github